MaxFishman/ICOM-FINAL-2025/README.md

 ## 📅 Due: April 30th / May 7th

-## 🧠 Objective:
+## 🧠 GOAL:
-Create a fully functional, **five-page website** that showcases your complete knowledge of HTML, CSS, JavaScript, Wordpress and SEO and Analytics — with  advanced formatting, styling, and embedded content.
-This project will simulate what its like building a real-world site with rich media, user inputted contact functionality, best practice structure, accessibility, SEO, and analytics integration.
+Create a fully functional, **five-page website/app** that showcases your complete knowledge of HTML, CSS, JavaScript, Wordpress, while utilizing best-practice SEO and Analytics techniques — they will include advanced formatting, styling, and embedded content.
+This project will simulate what its like building a real-world site with rich media, user inputted contact functionality, best practice code structure, accessibility, SEO, and analytics integration.

 ---

 ## ✅ Requirements

 ### 📄 Page Structure
-- A **minimum of 5 pages (seperate or one-page scroll) **:
+- A **minimum of 5 pages (seperate or one-page scroll) **: (Suggestions)
   - Home
   - About
   - Gallery or Media Page
   - Blog or Project Page
   - Contact Page
 - Each page should have a consistent **navigation menu**.
-- Footer with copyright and links to privacy policy and terms etc.
+- Footer with copyright and links to privacy policy and siteterms etc.

 ---